V. Anantha Nageswaran

-Venkatramanan Anantha Nageswaran (born in 1963) is an Indian economist and the 18th Chief Economic Advisor to the Government of India.
-He served as the global Chief Investment Officer at Bank Julius Baer in Switzerland after serving as its Head of Research for Asia.
+Venkatramanan Anantha Nageswaran (born in 1963) is an Indian economist who is currently serving as the Chief Economic Advisor to the Government of India.
+He previously served as the global chief investment officer at Bank Julius Baer in Switzerland after serving as its Head of Research for Asia.
 Prior to this, he worked for Credit Suisse in Switzerland and Singapore, and for the Union Bank of Switzerland (now UBS).
 He has served as the Dean of IFMR Graduate School of Business, as a professor for graduate students at the Singapore Management University, and at the Indian Institute of Management Bangalore & Indian Institute of Management Indore.